Surgical Procedures: Surgery and Staging for Gastric Cancer

 - Total gastrectomy: The entire stomach is removed, as well as surrounding tissues, lymph nodes, spleen, and parts of the esophagus and small intestine.
 After the stomach is removed, the small intestine and esophagus are connected to help with eating and swallowing.

-- Feeding tube placement: A feeding tube may be needed to help patients with proper nutrition.
+- Feeding tube placement: A feeding tube may be needed to help patients get the nurtients they need.

 - Other surgeries:

-- Endoscopic tumor ablation (endoluminal laser): Uses an endoscope with a laser to remove or kill the cancerous tumor in cases when a tumor bleeds or is blocking an area.
+- Endoscopic tumor ablation (endoluminal laser): An endoscope with a laser removes or kills the tumor in cases when the tumor bleeds or is blocking an area.

 - Placement of a stent: A stent may be needed to keep the top or bottom part of the stomach open.
 A hollow, metal tube is placed in the stomach openings so that food can move through.

-What are the risks associated with gastric cancer surgery?
+What are the risks of gastric cancer surgery?

 As with any surgery, there are risks and possible side effects.
 These can be: